Pastor Appreciation Month: Day #19

-1. Pastor.
-The pastor knows that the call to pastor is a full time calling and that there is a huge difference in being a pastor and filling a pulpit.
+The pastor knows that the call to pastor is a full-time calling and that there is a huge difference in being a pastor and filling a pulpit.

-4. Protection.
 A pastor knows the dangers of our adversary, the devil.
-He knows that once he steps out the grievous wolves will attack the flock.
+He knows that once he steps out the grievous wolves with attack the flock.
 He leads and guides God’s flock by warning them of the dangers of Satan, false prophets, and false teachers.
-He will teach them the truth of the Word of God so that when a counterfeit approaches them, they can spot the counterfeit because they are already familiar with the truth.
+He will teach then the truth of the Word of God so that when a counterfeit approaches them they can spot the counterfeit because they are already familiar with the truth.

-6. Practice.
 A pastor understands the power of example.
 He knows and understands the importance of what is written in the Word of God, spoken from the house of God, needs to be lived in the man of God.
 He cannot preach one thing in the pulpit and unpreach what he has just said through his sinful conduct.
-A shepherd says to the sheep: follow me as I follow Christ.
+A shepherd says to the sheep, “follow me as I follow Christ”.
 There must be a model of godliness and an example of the pursuit of Christ that the flock can find in their pastor.

-10. Passion.
 The pastor’s heart should be overflowing with affection for his people.
-He cares for them by communicating to them, ministering to their needs, speaking truth to them in love, encouraging them in Christ, reminding them of their union with Christ and the future hope of the coming and immediate presence of Christ.
+He cares for them by communicating with them, ministering to their needs, speaking truth to them in love, encouraging them in Christ, reminding them of their union with Christ and the future hope of the coming and immediate presence of Christ.